This is a comment

 Value deconstruction

-Assignation of arguments in def
+Assignation of arguments in def, lamda, or let functions support

 deconstruction.
-For instance, with def
+For instance, with def:

 : (def sum3 ((a b c)) (+ (+ a b) c))